kinode-dao/kinode-book/src/kit/new.md

 You can create a variety of templates using `kit new`.
 Currently, three languages are supported: `rust` (the default), `python`, and `javascript`.
-Two templates are currently supported: `chat`, a simple chat application; and `fibonacci`, which computes Fibonacci numbers.
+Four templates are currently supported, as described in the [following section](./new.html#existshas-ui-enabled-version).
 In addition, some subset of these templates also have a UI-enabled version.

-### Exists/Has UI-enabled vesion
+### Exists/Has UI-enabled version

-The following table describes specifies whether a template "Exists/Has UI-enabled version" for each language/template combination:
+The following table specifies whether a template "Exists/Has UI-enabled version" for each language/template combination:

 Language     | `chat`  | `echo` | `fibonacci` | `file_transfer`
 ------------ | ------- | ------ | ----------- | ---------------